alessandro-lenzi/nanodegree-android-portfolio/README.md

 # Android Developer Nanodegree Portfolio
-Portfolio application for a set of applications that will be development through the Android Developer Nanodegree course.
+Portfolio application for a set of applications that will be developed through the Android Developer Nanodegree course.

 Credits
 -------